yxuanoo/MND-C/MND-C/readme.md

 - `configs/`: Experimental parameter configuration files (e.g., learning rate, batch size, etc.)
 - `requirements.txt`: Dependency list

-## Release Plan
-The current code and datasets are temporarily stored locally.
-They are planned to be fully open-sourced on GitHub within 1 week after the paper is officially accepted.
-This document will be updated to provide the specific access link at that time.

 ## Usage Instructions (After Open-sourcing)
 1. Clone the repository to your local machine
 2. Install dependencies: `pip install -r requirements.txt`